acro5piano/knex-graphql-utils/README.md

 - Performance for querying relations.
 N+1 problem will happen if you don't use Dataloader.
 - `select *` make your server slow, but hard to filter columns based on requests.
 - Pagination.
 [Dataloader pattern is hard to implement pagination](https://github.com/graphql/dataloader/issues/231) without a hacky `union` or window functions. `knex-graphql-utils` uses `row_number()` window function to do it.

+With `knex-graphql-utils`, You can build performant GraphQL servers without hassle.

 # Getting Started